gabriel-suau/heat-2d-mpi-hpc-project/README.md

 ## Installation, compilation and execution

-You can get the sources from here by typing in your terminal :
+You can get the sources from github by typing in your terminal :

 ```shell
 git clone https://github.com/gabriel-suau/heat-2d-mpi-hpc-project.git mpi_heat_2D